-Radio Frequency Identification & Automatic Number Plate Recognition
+Radio Frequency Identification, Automatic Number Plate Recognition & Traffic Monitoring

-TagMaster uses two technologies: Radio Frequency Identification (RFID), and, Automatic Number Plate Recognition (ANPR).
+TagMaster uses a number of different technologies for Radio Frequency Identification (RFID), Automatic Number Plate Recognition (ANPR) and Traffic Monitoring.

 Radio Frequency Identification or RFID is used for automatic identification of objects.
 The RFID technology’s applications are widespread, as is the technology itself.